-If you become ill, please alert your Program Director for assistance in finding you medical care.
+If you become ill, please alert your Program Director for assistance in finding medical care.
 Please remember to pay for any medical care at the time it is received, and to keep your receipts to submit to your insurance company for reimbursement upon your return.

-For the duration of the program, the Director is always available to assist students in obtaining medical care.
-The staff at the National University of Ireland Galway is also always available to assist students in obtaining medical care.
+For the duration of the program, the Program Director and the staff at the National University of Ireland Galway can assist students in obtaining medical care.
 Useful information on preparing for medical emergencies before you go abroad is provided at https://step.state.gov/step/